Smoking diners to take it outside as Tokyo ban kicks in

 Less than a fifth of Japanese still smoke, down from about half the population half a century ago, but cigarettes are widely available and affordable: a pack of 20 costs around 500 yen ($4), a third of the price in fellow Group of Seven member Britain.
 Activists say second-hand smoke kills around 15,000 people a year in Japan, many of them women and children.

 Kenji Ogura, a senior vice president at Japan Tobacco, expected the ban to have an impact on sales at a “certain level” but did not give any details.
-Japan Tobacco has been struggling to make its heated tobacco devices more popular than those by rival Philip Morris International Inc, and last year cut its profit outlook for this financial year.
+Japan Tobacco has been struggling to make its heated tobacco devices more popular than those by rival Philip Morris International Inc (PM.N), and last year cut its profit outlook for this financial year.

 Smokers like 30-year-old Daiki Watanabe said the law would do little to change habits.
 “Human will is a weak thing,” he said.
 “I don’t want to stop.
 If I am able to smoke, I will.”